Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Extension to anisotropic Gaussians

 \section{Extension to anisotropic Gaussians}

-In this section we extend our results to Gaussian distributions with general covariance matrices that obey a certain spiked covariance assumption stated below. \begin{assumption} (Spiked covariance) $\vct{\mu}$ is an eigenvector of $\mtx{\Sigma}$ with eigenvalue $a^2$, i.e, $\mtx{\Sigma} \vct{\mu} = a^2\vct{\mu}$. \end{assumption} To extend our results in Section~\ref{sec:main-isotorpic} to the anisotropic case we also need to generalize the definition of the set $\cS$ as follows:
+In this section we extend our results to Gaussian distributions with general covariance matrices that obey a certain spiked covariance assumption stated below. \begin{assumption} (Spiked covariance) $\vct{\mu}$ is an eigenvector of $\mtx{\Sigma}$ with eigenvalue $a^2$, i.e, $\mtx{\Sigma} \vct{\mu} = a^2\vct{\mu}$. \end{assumption} Similar spiked covariance models have been used to model data in a number of statistical problems, including matrix denoising and structured learning~\cite{johnstone2001distribution,donoho2018optimal}, sparse PCA \cite{deshpande2014sparse}, synchronization and clustering \cite{javanmard2016phase}.

+To extend our results in Section~\ref{sec:main-isotorpic} to the anisotropic case we also need to generalize the definition of the set $\cS$ as follows:

 We are now ready to state our main results in the anisotropic case.
 We start by the separability threshold which generalizes Theorem~\ref{thm:sep-thresh}. \begin{theorem} Consider a data set generated i.i.d.~according to an anisotropic Gaussian mixture data model per Section \ref{sec:data} with a spiked covariance per Assumption \ref{spikedcov}.
 Also suppose the mean vector $\vct{\mu}$ and covariance matrix $\mtx{\Sigma}$ obey Assumptions~\ref{ass:norm-mu} and \ref{ass:omegas}.
 Also define